dvhb/webpack/examples/basic/Readme.md

-# Webpack Starter kit basic example
+# @dvhb/webpack basic starter project

 How to start locally: